About this blog

 | Welcome! |

 The obvious thing about me is the love of Pizza.
-Straight from the kitchen, hot, sprinkled pepper, onion rings, mushrooms, complemented with a well dressed meaty cheese finish, makes my hunger forces of destruction weak.
+Straight from the kitchen, with mild chilli pepper souce, onion and mushroom toppings.
+Then complemented with a well dressed meaty cheese finish, makes my hunger forces of destruction weak.

 Then comes the traditional white kilombero rice.
 Cooked on charcoal, paired with a local chicken and green vegetables accompanied by a bowl of well fried tomato sauce, aha!
 Such is the taste for an African man who has affection for Bitcoin.

 That same day in the afternoon, i began reading the book.
-The opening introduction and the first ten pages were like a harmer that swag hard against my brain.
-It was literally shattered.
-There was no broom to sweep the pieces.
-I was in awe and shock of how it exposed the inner workings of our monetary system.
-How economists sale us the idea of a " the business cycle" and the book's timeline proved it.
+The opening introduction and the first ten pages were like a harmer that swag hard against my head.
+My brain was shattered, the pieces were scattered with no broom to sweep.
+I was in shock of how it exposed the inner workings of our monetary system and how economists sale us the fake ideology of " business cycles" as natural phenomenons.

-Then in 2016, i heard of Bitcoin for the first time.
-I recall viewing breaking news of Bitcoin's price on the British Broadcasting Cooperation televesion channel.
-The price was on a rally, racing towards a thousand dollars.
-Interestingly, the headlines came as a siren warning, to view Bitcoin as a speculative bubble.
+Then in 2017, i heard of Bitcoin for the first time.
+The breaking news was Bitcoin's price on the British Broadcasting Cooperation televesion.
+At this time, Bitcoins price was on massive rally, speeding to a thousand dollars.
+Interestingly, the headlines came as a siren warning, especially to investors on the stock market.
+The emphasis was to view Bitcoin as a speculative bubble, nerd money, ready to pop and burst just like all ponzi schemes.

 Malawi Bitcoin Bench is the garden of oranges and Bitcoin.
-It will not announce the price of Bitcoin in "Joachim Thallas."
-Rather It is a blog page that documents the Bitcoin orange pill journey in Malawi from education initiatives to real stories of use cases of Bitcoin and it is changing lives for the better.
+Rather announcing the price of Bitcoin in "Joachim Thallas."
+This blog page documents the Bitcoin orange pill journey in Malawi from education initiatives to real stories of use cases of Bitcoin and how transforms ones understanding of money.

-I always encourage everyone to develop and maintain an open mind to everything, for our journey into this realm is to learn without limitation until we wear out.
-It is important to follow that inner voice that speaks.
-That trickling curiousity, those unfiltered questions, engaging in boardless, censorship resistant, fearless conversations with endless imagination.
+I always encourage everyone to develop and maintain an open mind to everything.
+Our journey into this realm is to learn without limitation until we wear out.
+It is important to follow that inner voice that speaks, fill the missing gaps of curiousity, ask unfiltered questions, engage in a limitless, boardless, fearless, censorship resistant conversations with endless imagination.
 Maybe one day, we can get to the lands beyond the firmament.
-I know you would want to visit see beyond, are you not interested?
+Wouldn't you want to pay a visit and see what's beyond?

 Lets move Mulanje mountain together, pour Lake Malawi into a cup and bring back sound money, free people and make Africa boarderless.
 I'd like you my reader that after you read this blog, your teeth and skin turn orange and develop your own intuition and look outside again!